 def _construct_parses(self, entry: CKYChartEntry | None = None) -> set[Tree]:

-s.
+raise NotImplementedErrorTest your implementation by ensuring that the following call yields the correct number of Trees.
 (We are not using the grammar you extracted from the treebank because we want to a relatively minimal example to test against.
 The grammar you extracted will be relevant for Task 4 below.)

 Rule('NP', 'NP', 'PP'),